MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 We had several challenges.
-One of the biggest challenges was our older slow computers with too little memory and RAM to run the scripts.
-Luckily we had one good enough computer, where we could run stuff locally.
-Eventually, we had to solve this challenge by uploading to the google cloud storage and testing there without having tested locally.
-This worked out but took a significantly longer time.
+One of the biggest challenges was our old and slow computers which didn't have enough storage or RAM to run the scripts.
+Luckily we had one computer that was sufficient, where we could run stuff locally.
+Eventually, we solved this challenge by uploading and running on the google services and testing there without having tested locally.
+This worked out but took significantly longer to do, as each build takes over 20mins.

-Another issue was that we had difficulties figuring out the right path to access our data stored in cloud buckets.
-This turned out to be that dvc saves the data in uncomprehensive path names thus proving to be almost impossible to define a proper file path.
+Another issue we had, was difficulties figuring out the right path to access our data stored in cloud buckets.
+This turned out to be because dvc saves the data in uncomprehensive path names thus making it almost impossible to define a proper file path.
 Therefore, we had to decide on doing a quick fix by uploading the data manually to cloud buckets to get the models up and running.
-But it is to note that this would lead to no data version control which is a great limitation to our project.
+But it is of note that this leads to no data version control which is an inconvenient limitation to our project.

-Another big challenge was that we could not utilize GPU resources on the cloud due to resource limitations for the scope of the course.
-And unfortunately, we are using transformers models which are known to be very large and time-consuming to fine-tune.
-This resulted in an extremely long training time with an even significantly reduced dataset size.
+Another big challenge was that we could not utilize GPU resources on the Vertex AI training service due to resource limitations.
+Unfortunately, we use transformers models which are known to be very large and time-consuming to use and fine-tune.
+This resulted in an extremely long training time even with a significantly reduced dataset size.
 To give an example, it took about 30 minutes just to train 1 epoch with 750 data points.

 ### Question 27